Lipscomb-CEA-App/Ceapp/README.md

 ### Building

 Before your your first time building the project, run `docker-compose build` in the project root.
+Then to install the node modules, run `docker-compose run client npm install`.

 After that, the project can be started with `docker-compose up`.
 Any changes made to the `client` directory will be automatically picked up by the npm build server.
 So any changes to source code shouldn't require a server restart, but updating configuration files like `package.json` will.

 The initial step (`docker-compose build`) will only need to be repeated whenever any of the `Dockerfile`s change.

-Now the site should be available at `http://localhost:8080`
+Now the site should be available at `http://localhost:8080`.